 How to Make Crockpot Applesauce Step-by-Step

 Here’s a look at the process involved this simple crockpot applesauce.
+Scroll down to the bottom of this post for the full recipe.

 - Peel the apples.